Trucking

 Figure out what locations work best for you and which fit your lifestyle best.
 Whether you want shorter routes so that you can spend more time with family or want to avoid the extreme winter weather in certain states, pick the locations that fit those preferences.
 Then, you can look for loads in those specific locations.

 Don’t get too caught up in the pricing that is right in front of you.
 Make sure to take a closer look and look at the job from a big-picture perspective.
-You don’t want to get caught with a hassle just for higher pay if there are better routes and load characteristics that work best for you even if it is a little lower-paying.
+You don’t want to get caught with a hassle just for higher pay if there are better routes and load characteristics that work best for you, even if it is a little lower paying.

 Also, make sure to look into the reputation of freight brokers, if you’re using one.
-A good criterion is that they are fair and work with customers you want.
+A good criterion is that they are fair and work with the customers you want.

 Be active